jeremycourtaban/jeremy-courtaban-app/README.md

 # React + TypeScript + Vite

+## Main info

+This application is a refactor of my personal Web site jeremycourtaban.com build in 2018 when I started to dev.

+## Template info

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: